sindresorhus/got/readme.md

 ### User Agent

 It's a good idea to set the `'user-agent'` header so the provider can more easily see how their resource is used.
 By default, it's the URL to this repo.
+You can omit this header by setting it to `null` or `undefined`.

 ```js
 const got = require('got');